UntrustedInstaller/untrustedinstaller.github.io/README.md

 under huge amounts of reconstruction might become unstable at points

-# what are you doing
+# what are you doing?

 screw off you'll figure out